3 observations after Embiid posts triple-double in return, Sixers scrape by Mavs

 A KJ Martin trade is “pending,” the Sixers confirmed on their 6:30 p.m.
 ET injury report.

-On the basketball front, the 20-29 Sixers will host the Heat on Wednesday night.
-Here are observations on their win over the Mavs:
+On the basketball front, the 20-29 Sixers will host the Heat on Wednesday night (and Embiid will sit).

 Embiid, Sixers' offense cooking right away